Floyd gains eight positive COVID-19 test results Saturday

-The number of confirmed positive COVID-19 teste results attributed to Floyd County jumped by eight in Saturday evening's numbers, according to the Georgia Department of Public Health Daily Status Report.
+The number of confirmed positive COVID-19 test results attributed to Floyd County jumped by eight in Saturday evening's numbers, according to the Georgia Department of Public Health Daily Status Report.

 While the number of positive test results jumped, the number of total deaths from the virus remained at 13.